-This policy has been written by DNEAT and will be reviewed by: LGB of Kessingland Church of England Primary Academy.
+This policy has been written by and will be reviewed by: [insert relevant names / roles / group]

-The Headteacher / Principal has authorised the following members of staff to carry out searches for and of electronic devices and the deletion of data / files on those devices: Sarah Smith, Lynda Hood and Jane Cooper.
+The Headteacher / Principal has authorised the following members of staff to carry out searches for and of electronic devices and the deletion of data / files on those devices: (the policy should here list those staff / roles given such authority.
+A Headteacher / Principal may choose to authorise all staff willing to be authorised, but should consider training needs in making this decision).